joelvaneenwyk/huginn-wiki/Deployment-on-OpenShift.md

-We have ambitions for adding native OpenShift support to huginn, but in the meantime, you can use these instructions.

 ## Deploying on Openshift

-First, create a basic Rails app:
+Create your app using this command line:

-    $ rhc app create -a huginn -t ruby-1.9
+    $ rhc app create -a huginn ruby-1.9 mysql-5.1 --from-code http://github.com/ghelleks/huginn.git

-Then, add a MySQL cartridge:

-    $ rhc cartridge add -a huginn -c mysql-5.1

-Now, add the openshift branch as your upstream and slurp it down:

-    $ git remote add upstream -m openshift git://github.com/ghelleks/huginn.git
-    $ git pull -s recursive -X theirs upstream openshift

-You may have to merge some things, but hopefully not.
-Once you're happy, push it up to OpenShift:

-    $ git push

 Now, grab a snack while all the gems are built.
+When it's complete, you should have a functioning huginn instance.
+Yes, it's that easy!

 You will need to ssh into your gear to run the background processes, of course.

+Once it's running, you may want to alter `.env.example.openshift` to include the correct email configuration and save it to `.env`.
+You'll need to push that change back up to OpenShift.

 ## OpenShift Considerations

 These are some special considerations you may need to keep in mind when running your application on OpenShift.

 ### Database
 Your application is configured to use your OpenShift database in Production mode.
-Because it addresses these databases based on [OpenShift Environment Variables](http://red.ht/NvNoXC), you will need to change these if you want to use your application in Production mode outside of OpenShift.
+Because it addresses these databases based on [OpenShift Environment Variables](http://red.ht/NvNoXC), you will need to change these values in the `.env` file if you want to use your application in Production mode outside of OpenShift.

 ### Assets